 For the remainder of 1977, the group played Boston clubs and by the end of the year, they signed with Elektra Records.

-The group’s eponymous debut album appeared in the summer of 1978 and it slowly built a following, thanks to the hit singles Just What I Needed (#27), My Best Friend’s Girl (#35), and Good Times Roll (#41).
+The group’s eponymous debut album appeared in the summer of 1978, and it slowly built a following, thanks to the hit singles Just What I Needed (#27), My Best Friend’s Girl (#35) – the first picture disc to be successfully marketed in Britain – and Good Times Roll (#41).

 The Cars stayed on the charts for over two and a half years, delaying the release of the group’s second album, Candy-O. It would eventually sell over six million copies.